 7) Create Guidelines For Employee Use

-The main reason businesses use corporate credit cards is to streamline the work-related spending of your employees.
-This will require you to issue guidelines for how employees are to use the corporate card account, as corporate credit cards allow you to monitor and control employee spending.
+We’ve found that one of the main reasons businesses use corporate credit cards is to streamline employees’ work-related spending.
+This will require you to issue guidelines for how employees use the corporate card account, as corporate credit cards allow you to monitor and control employee spending.

-Make sure that the guidelines you establish for your employees make sense given the nature of your industry and of the expenses your employees are likely to incur in the course of their duties.
+Be sure that the guidelines you establish for your employees make sense given the nature of your industry and the expenses your employees are likely to incur during their duties.

 Corporate credit cards are an elite product for large, stable businesses with numerous employees.
-Expect more involved processes to apply, implement, and use a corporate card than you’d have with a personal or small business credit card.
-Think your business is a good fit for a corporate credit card?
-Take a look at Merchant Maverick’s favorite corporate cards.
+Expect more involved processes to apply, implement, and use a corporate card than you’d find with a personal or small business credit card.
+However, some up-and-coming fintech companies are shaking up the scene and making it easier than ever to snag a corporate credit card.
+Learn more about these newcomers in our Brex, Divvy, and Ramp reviews.